saylesss88/nix-book/src/nix/cachix_devour.md

 > ❗ NOTE: The effectiveness of pushing the rest to cachix depend on your
 > network speed.
 I actually noticed a slow down after pushing the `nix/store`.
 > Pushing the `nix/store` is rarely necessary and can be very slow and
 > bandwidth-intensive.
-Most users will only need to push relevent outputs.
+Most users will only need to push relevant outputs.

 **Push the Entire /nix/store**